-The mission of civil engineering department is to prepare our students as civil engineering professionals who will have the depth and breadth of knowledge, sense of social and ethical responsibility, commitment to a safe and sustainable environment and a desire to serve the society in leadership positions.
+To prepare our students as civil engineering professionals who will have the depth and breadth of knowledge, sense of social and ethical responsibility, commitment to a safe and sustainable environment and a desire to serve society in leadership positions.

-- Our graduate will engage in life-long learning to stay abreast of the latest body of knowledge and professional practices in civil engineering and allied disciplines throughout their careers.
+- Our civil engineering graduates will engage in lifelong learning to stay abreast of the latest body of knowledge and professional practices in civil engineering and allied disciplines throughout their careers.

 - Our graduates will excel in teamwork, interdisciplinary concepts, organizational skills and problem-solving methodologies in their professional careers.

 - Our graduates will attain positions of leadership as professional practitioners, government officials, academicians, inventors, researchers, etc., during their professional careers.

 - Our graduates will have a strong sense of commitment to excellence, independent thinking, innovation and modern professional practices throughout their careers.

 - Our graduates will have a strong commitment to professional and ethical responsibility during their careers.

 - Our graduates who pursue careers in engineering will seek and successfully achieve professional licensure in their chosen fields.

 The Civil Engineering Department has established the following set of outcomes that our undergraduate students are expected to achieve by the time of graduation: